hiyab-t/weather-etl-pipeline/README.md

 # weather-etl-pipeline
-A weather etl pipeline that automatically retrieves weather at midnight
+A weather etl pipeline that automatically retrieves weather at midnight automated in cron